-Your dental hygienist will begin your cleaning by exploring the surface of your teeth to determine if you have any cavities and to assess the quality of existing fillings.
-Then the dental hygienist will perform a periodontal exam to make sure your gums adhere tightly to your teeth, and no periodontal disease or bone loss may be occurring.
+Your dental hygienist will begin your cleaning by exploring the surface of your teeth to determine whether you have any cavities and to examine the quality of existing fillings.
+The hygienist will perform a periodontal exam to make sure your gums adhere tightly to your teeth, and no periodontal disease or bone loss may be occurring.

 Next, the hygienist will carefully clean your teeth with a variety of tools to remove any hard mineral buildup (tartar) from your teeth.
-Flossing your teeth comes next, with the use of a polishing compound and application of fluoride.
+Then your hygienist will floss your teeth, use a polishing compound, and apply fluoride.

 Cleanings usually aren’t painful, but if you have any anxiety about your dental exam, be sure to let us know.
-We can offer several sedation options to ensure your comfort.
+We may offer several sedation options to ensure your comfort.